seyerjo/seyerjo/README.md

 <br/>

 <p align="justify">
-I am an Information Technology Consultant, specializing in the application of Data Analysis and Artificial Intelligence to Business Processes, in Cybersecurity, and in Software Development for the Web, mobile devices, and for Windows, Linux, and macOS desktops.
+I am an IT Consultant, specialized in the application of Data Analytics and Artificial Intelligence in the automation and productivity increase of Business Processes, as well as in Software Development for the Web, mobile devices and for Windows, Linux and macOS desktops.
 </p>

 <p align="justify">